|The skyline of downtown Pretoria.|

 Summing up the three days and nights we spent in Pretoria with Kathy and Don…it couldn’t have been better!
 We look forward to seeing them one more time before we depart Marloth Park in a mere 37 days.
 Wow!
 The time is flying by!

 With the power back on, the temperature warm but not unbearable, we’re having a good day.
-Today, I’ll be working on the menu and grocery list for Rita’s upcoming birthday party next Monday.
+Today, I’ll be working on the menu and grocery list for Rita’s upcoming birthday party following Monday.

-Tomorrow, I have another dentist appointment at 9:00 am after which we’ll grocery shop and thus, the post won’t be available until later in the day.
+Tomorrow, I have another dentist appointment at 9:00 am after which we’ll grocery shop; thus, the post won’t be available until later in the day.